-PhotoStructure’s settings page is pretty simple (by design), and only offers a handful of configuration options.
+PhotoStructure’s settings page is simple and only offers a handful of configuration options.

-There are more than 60 configurable settings within PhotoStructure, though, including
+There are many configurable settings within PhotoStructure, though, including:

-- is it OK to send error reports? (this defaults to true, but you can opt-out via this setting)
+is it OK to send error reports? (this defaults to true, but you can opt-out of sending error reports via this setting)

 System settings #